-Source: OECD Economic Outlook No. 99 (database), June 2016
+Source: OECD Economic Outlook No. 100 (database), November 2016

-- A stable economy ensures a high rate of employment - The unemployment rate have increased to 4.7 % in 2016 after being below 4 % for more than a decade.
+- A stable economy ensures a high rate of employment - The survey based unemployment rate have ranged between 4.6 and 5.0 % in 2016 after being below 4 % for more than a decade.
 Regions hit by lower oil related activity/investments drags up the average.
-Given slower economic growth unemployment is expected to stay above 4% over the next couple of years but still to remain at low levels compared to elsewhere in Europe - Labour immigration to Norway has been high over the past 10 years but is sensitive to changes in unemployment.
+Unemployment is expected to decline somewhat over the next couple of years from current levels of 4,7% and remain at low levels compared to elsewhere in Europe - Labour immigration to Norway has been high over the past 10 years but is sensitive to changes in unemployment.
 Thus lower migration is likely to counterbalance possible increase unemployment - A strong welfare system provides significant income protection: average unemployment benefit is 62.4% of salary (capped at NOK 540 408) for a minimum of 104 weeks

-Source: Statistics Norway, March 2016
+Source: Statistics Norway, November 2016

-Source: NAV, Norges Bank, May 2016
+Source: NAV, Norges Bank, November 2016